 What the world needs more of is active engagement, not passive sideline watching.
 Passionate embrace of causes and things that matter is being called for.

 Setting up a charity for your company as a form of conscience laundering just because it is the right thing to do only expresses the shallowness of your company and you as a leader.
 What people want in their work places is the ability to bring their passion and their interest in causes to work*.
 They want the company to truly mean what it says and does.
 They want to feel like there is a bigger story, a bigger reason they show up each day.
 If they feel this at work they will be more likely to bring their whole selves to work.

-In other words to get into the marrow of your philanthropy pays in far far bigger ways than money.
+In other words to get into the marrow of your philanthropy pays in far far bigger ways than handing out money.

 By all means give, however, give to your heartache.
 Go deep into your guilt, and give to its source.
 Paradoxically, when we do this, we are happier.

 Relevant.
 Provocative.
 At the frontier of human enterprise for a better world.
 Join us.
 Subscriber only articles and special offers.
 Plus FREE Personal Integrity Inventory.